whalebone/wb-docs/en/data_analysis.rst

 A more advanced use case could be to directly insert the IP address in the search field.

-**In the following example the data are animized so a reader could consider that instead of the previewed hash value, an IP address is used**.
+.. tip:: In the following example the data are anonymized so a reader could consider that instead of the previewed hash value, an IP address is used.

 .. figure:: ./img/request_ip.gif
    :alt:

-.. _header-n67:
+.. _header-n258:

 How to search for events based on specific threat category.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~